-Software as a Service / SaaS, as a model for technology business is massively expanding; it is estimated that the sector will double in size over the next two years.
+SaaS (Software-as-a-Service) is a rapidly-expanding model for tech businesses; it is estimated that the sector will double in size over the next two years.

-Driven by the huge potential for recurring revenues, flexible development models and an ability to build market share without exposing clients to large upfront costs, SaaS has exploded.
-This has obviously led to an increased appetite in investment from private equity and venture capital.
+Driven by the huge potential for recurring revenues, flexible development models, and an ability to build market share without exposing clients to large upfront costs, SaaS has exploded.
+This has obviously led to an increased appetite for investment from private equity and venture capital.

 Alternatively, some may try to jump on the bank merry-go-round and endure a continuous cycle of pointless discussions, resulting in covenant-laden and restrictive term sheets…